 Whether you have been married for 30 years or 3 years, divorce is never an easy process to deal with.
 While going through this hardship in your life, you will still need to inform yourself of the financial decisions that will need to be made regarding the assets you and your spouse have accumulated through your marriage.
 Retirement funds are one of the most valuable assets people own, which leads to them becoming an on-going issue during divorce proceedings.
 However, sorting out the division of retirement assets is still a complicated problem since they are subject to tax implications.
 At Konicek Law, PLLC, the legal services are tailored to your specific needs.
 Konicek Law offers representation for a broad spectrum of family law issues including divorce, modification of alimony and child support, determination of paternity, child support enforcement, department of revenue child support cases, domestic violence cases, enforcement and contempt actions, uncontested divorces, and prenuptial agreements.

-If you’re going through a separation or divorce and your spouse has an employer-sponsored retirement plan such as 401k or pension plan, the other spouse is legally entitled to a portion of the balance unless you have a prenuptial agreement.
+If you’re going through a separation or divorce and your spouse has an employer-sponsored retirement plan such as 401k or pension plan, the other spouse is legally entitled to a portion of the balance unless you have a prenuptial agreement, see if Jameson Law can help you out.
 Because of this, the question you might be asking yourself is if your spouse was the breadwinner, how do you protect your share of their retirement account?
 The best answer to this would be a Qualified Domestic Relations Order.

 Qualified Domestic Relations Order (QDRO)